Connect with us

 A tenant opens a trash door.
 PHOTO | COURTESY

-A garbage chute, also known as trash chute, is a huge 24 to 36-diameter tube that runs down the height of a high-rise building, through which trash is moved to a central point on the ground floor.
+A garbage chute, also known as a trash chute, is a huge 24 to 36-diameter tube that runs down the height of a high-rise building, through which trash is moved to a central point on the ground floor.

 Garbage chutes are common in apartments as they are an efficient method of garbage collection.
 Most chutes have an entry for every floor of an apartment and are enclosed with a door for security reasons.